-- I. A legal forward pass beyond the neutral zone is tipped or muffed by an eligible receiver of either team or glances off an official.
-Then, while the pass is still in flight, either Team A or Team B holds or otherwise fouls an eligible opponent who is beyond the neutral zone.
+I. A legal forward pass beyond the neutral zone is tipped or muffed by an eligible receiver of either team or glances off an official.
+Then, while the

+- pass is still in flight, either Team A or Team B holds an eligible opponent who is beyond the neutral zone.
 RULING: Interference rules do not apply after the pass has been touched.
 Penalize as a foul during a loose ball.
-Penalty-10 or 15 yards from the previous spot (Rule 9-3-6). - II.
+Penalty-10 yards from the previous spot and Team B fouls will include an automatic first down.
+(Rule 9-3-4). - II.
 On a legal forward pass behind the neutral zone, eligible A1 "has position" on B1 and is about to touch the pass when B1 pushes A1 and the pass is incomplete.
 RULING: Legal.
-Interference rules do not apply behind the neutral zone (Rules 7-3-9-d, 9-1-5 Exception 4 and 9-3-6 Exception 5).
+Interference rules do not apply behind the neutral zone (Rules 7-3-9-d, 9-1-5 Exception 4 and 9-3-5 Exception 5). - III.

-III.
 Running a pattern near the sideline, end A88 touches the sideline just before a defender jumps into him and bats the ball to the ground.
 RULING: Not defensive pass interference.
 A88 became ineligible when he stepped out of bounds.
 (Rule 7-3-3)